Kelly Thornton (director)

-Kelly Thornton is a Canadian theatre director and dramaturge.
+Kelly Thornton (born 1965) is a Canadian theatre director and dramaturge.
 She has served as artistic director of Nightwood Theatre and is the current artistic director of the Royal Manitoba Theatre Centre.
 Thornton was the co-head of Equity in Canadian Theatre: the Women's Initiative.

 Early life

 Thornton was born in Brockville, Ontario in 1965 and was the youngest of four children.
 At age nine, she moved with her family to Melbourne, Australia, but returned to Canada six years later.

 Thornton began university at the University of Western Ontario, where she considered studying psychology before changing her focus to English and philosophy.
 Thornton transferred University of Guelph where she double-majored in theatre and English.
 She graduated in 1994.